Kiwi Miracle: New Zealand's Six-Year Road to South Africa

 New Zealand's historic draw put the nation on the precipice of a knockout berth.

-So Close, yet So Proud
+So Close and So Proud in Polokwane

 Now New Zealand had something to play against Paraguay in Polokwane.
 A victory would send New Zealand to the knockout stage; a win plus an Italy-Slovakia draw and New Zealand would win Group F. Few chances came for both nations in the first half.
 For New Zealand, the knockout stages seemed to be in reach as the second half began.